rfui-library/rfui-docs/README.md

 # `npm link`

-Note: `npm link` is giving me trouble.
-Instead of using it, it's easier to do `"rfui-package": "file:../rfui-package"` in `package.json`.
-And then whenever I update `rfui-package` locally I'll need to run `npm run build` in that repo in order for the effects to show up in this repo.
-And I'll need to revert the `"rfui-package": "file:../rfui-package"` change before merging to `master`.
+Run `npm link` in `rfui-package` and then `npm link rfui-package` in this repo.
+When I make changes to `rfui-package` I'll have to run `npm build` in `rfui-package` for the changes to be reflected here.

 Note: I also might need to do this: